dirkjenkinz/dwp-consent/README.md

 To ask the user for consent to use advertising cookies, use the "advertising" parameter:
     <div class="dwp-consent advertising">

 By default, the retention period for the cookie set by this tool is 28 days.
-To override this, include "retention-period="[days]" in the element, where [days] = number of days to retain the cookie.
+To override this, include "retention-period=[days] in the element, where [days] = number of days to retain the cookie.

 ---------------------------------